Commissioner's Directive 568-4

 - In the case of an apparent attempted suicide, or suicide, or a death resulting from unknown causes, the provisions of this policy with respect to the protection of the incident scene and preservation of evidence will apply until it is determined not to be a crime scene.

-- In the case of an apparent attempted suicide, or suicide, or a death resulting from unknown causes involving an Indigenous individual, or an individual who follows a traditional healing path, the provisions of this policy with respect to the protection of the incident scene and preservation of evidence will be applied in consultation with an Elder/Spiritual Advisor or Aboriginal Liaison Officer before and after the incident scene is determined not to be a crime scene.
-If consultation is required during off-hours, all attempts should be made to contact the Elder/Spiritual Advisor or Aboriginal Liaison Officer.
+- In the case of an apparent attempted suicide, or suicide, or a death resulting from unknown causes involving an Indigenous individual, or an individual who follows a traditional healing path, the provisions of this policy with respect to the protection of the incident scene and preservation of evidence will be applied in consultation with an Elder/Spiritual Advisor or Indigenous Liaison Officer before and after the incident scene is determined not to be a crime scene.
+If consultation is required during off-hours, all attempts should be made to contact the Elder/Spiritual Advisor or Indigenous Liaison Officer.

-- In the case where a ceremonial object is considered as possible evidence in a crime, an Elder/Spiritual Advisor or Aboriginal Liaison Officer will be notified immediately.
+- In the case where a ceremonial object is considered as possible evidence in a crime, an Elder/Spiritual Advisor or Indigenous Liaison Officer will be notified immediately.
 The latter will provide information on the proper handling of any ceremonial, cultural, or spiritually-based evidence in cooperation with the Security Intelligence Officer, until the investigation is handed over to other authorities.

 - For occurrences that may involve offenders, staff and/or visitors, the Correctional Manager, Operational Desk, must notify the police force of primary jurisdiction: